adonmo/mobilitydb-sqlalchemy/README.rst

 Thanks to the amazing work by `MobilityDB <https://github.com/ULB-CoDE-WIT/MobilityDB>`_ and `movingpandas <https://github.com/anitagraser/movingpandas>`_ teams, because of which this project exists.

-A demo webapp built using this library is not available online:
+A demo webapp built using this library is now available online:

 **Live Demo**: https://mobilitydb-sqlalchemy-demo.adonmo.com